-They also utilize dynamic number insertion to assign a unique tracking phone number to each online source; the number will be displayed on your website depending on how the consumer came to find your site, and it will tell you exactly where most of your incoming calls are are are generating from.
+They also utilize dynamic number insertion to assign unique tracking phone numbers to each online source; the number will be displayed on your website depending on how the consumer came to find your site, and it will tell you exactly where most of your incoming calls are are are generating from.
 Dynamic number insertion can be used for email campaigns as well.

 CallTrackingMetrics uses keyword-level attribution and mobile click-to-call tracking to allow you to optimize your campaigns for ROI.
-You can use this software to analyze both online and offline campaigns and to determine which keywords are driving phone calls.
+You can use this software to analyze both online and offline campaigns and to determine which keywords are driving calls.

 In addition, this software has text message capabilities for anyone looking to integrate text messaging into their call tracking campaign.
-It also works with form submissions if you want to give your website visitors the option to fill out a form to be connected with a member of your team.
+It also works with form submissions if you want to give your website visitors the option to fill out a form to be connected with a member of your sales team.

 WhatConverts offers instant call tracking, the ability to track all leads and not just calls, display numbers based on your campaigns, recording, reporting, and a way to identify online and offline channels that generate calls.
-With a world full of dynamic marketing, voice search, and networking happening at every turn, it's a great tool with great reviews if you're looking for a total package of software.
+With a world full of dynamic marketing automation, voice search, and networking happening at every turn, it's a great tool with great reviews if you're looking for a total package of software.

-Avanser is an Asia Pacific call tracking business that is probably one of the most basic on the list but works great for a small business with a smaller budget.
+Avanser is an Asia Pacific call tracking business that is probably one of the most basic on the list but works great for small businesses with a smaller budget.
 You still have all online tracking using dynamic numbers to maximize your ROI, instant missed call notifications, and more.
 Some of the biggest name brands in the Pacific use this software, so if you're thinking of going international, this one's for you.

 Marchex is another international call tracking company, but unlike the others, call tracking is just a small part of what the company has to offer.
 Omnichannel, speech, leads, marketplace – you name it and they'll have the data for you.
 (Shameless plug: If you choose this software, AgencyAnalytics will come in handy for organization and analysis!).